- Date:

 - employees are trained and training records are maintained – see the OHS Induction and Training Policy

-- records of inspections and maintenance are maintained for each item of plant and equipment, and the OHS risk register is kept up to date
+- records of inspections and maintenance are maintained for each item of plant and equipment, and the OHS risk register (XLSX)(opens in a new window) is kept up to date

 - contractors engaged to undertake maintenance are managed as per the Contractor OHS Management Policy

-- prior to the purchase or acquisition of new plant and equipment, the OHS Purchasing Checklist is completed
+- prior to the purchase or acquisition of new plant and equipment, the OHS Purchasing Checklist (DOCX)(opens in a new window) is completed

 - unsafe plant or equipment are isolated and tagged as per the Equipment Isolation and Tag Out Policy.